 Recap and Summary

 Some other sides might be a cheesy polenta, cauliflower purée, rice pilaf, sautéed green beans with almond slivers, steamed broccoli with garlic and soy sauce, or Brussels sprouts with bacon.
-Top round steak is often served with a full-bodied red wine, such as Cabernet Sauvignon or Zinfandel.
+This steak cut is often served with a full-bodied red wine, such as Cabernet Sauvignon or Zinfandel.

 Finish the meal off with bowls of vanilla ice cream topped with butterscotch or chocolate sauce.